MD 2.5 Moscow

 The MD 2.5 Moscow on Test

-However, Chinn was unable to match that claim in his own test of the engine.
+However, Chinn was unable to match the factory claim in his own test of the engine.
 After making the previously-noted comment that his example required a castor oil prime to develop enough compression for starting, he reported an output of just over 0.24 BHP, again at unspecified rpm, using a fuel containing 30% nitromethane.
 Let’s see if we can do better!

 In undertaking my own test of this engine, I was mindful of the performance measured earlier for the similarly-motivated Vltavan 2.5 model from Czechoslovakia.
 Readers of my previous article on that model will recall that I found a quite respectable peak output (by 1957 series production standards) of around 0.320 BHP @ 17,000 rpm.
 Although falling well short of the remarkable output of 0.470 BHP @ 18,500 rpm measured for one of my original MVVS 2.5R/58 units, this was still a useful enough performance to enable aspiring modellers to accumulate experience, which after all was the motivation for the creation of the Vltavan.
 Could the Moscow match the Vltavan in this respect??